 The Selfridges Wine Guide

-Dive headfirst into the world of fine wine with our guide to grape varieties, countries of origin and the perfect food pairings.
+Learn everything you need to know about the world of fine wine with our guide to grape varieties, countries of origin and the perfect food pairings

 WINE BY COLOUR

 Cabernet Sauvignon is capable of growing almost anywhere there is a reasonable amount of sunlight, from the warmth of the Gironde riverbank in Bordeaux to the heat of the Barossa Valley in Australia.
 It can be made as a single varietal wine but is often blended with Merlot and Cabernet Franc among others.
 It marries well with oak which adds both a spice and toast but also softens the tannins.

 It has a full body and prominent tannins, meaning it has the potential to age well, anywhere between two and thirty years.
 In the Old World, Cabernet Sauvignon shows cassis, blackcurrant, cedar wood and tobacco.
 When unripe it can be leafy and taste of bell peppers and pencil shavings.
 The Medoc in Bordeaux and Bulgari in Tuscany are classic examples of this Old World style.
 The New World style is more about rich dark blackberry fruits, menthol, eucalypt, chocolate, mocha and coffee.
 Coonawarra in Australia and the Maipo Valley in Chile showcase this style, whilst Stellenbosch and the Napa Valley sit happily between the two.

 Scroll down to discover more vine varieties in the Selfridges Wine Guide.

 - Petit Verdot

 - Pinot Meunier

 Wine BY COUNTRY